Awilda Carbia

 Awilda "Wiwi" Carbia (January 30, 1938 – March 22, 2009) was a Puerto Rican actress, comedian, and impersonator.
+Carbia served as a comedian and participated as a script writer for some of Producciones Tommy Muñiz's comedys.
+She also appeared as a regular in Ja-ja, ji-ji, jo-jo con Agrelot.

+As the 1970s came about, there was an actors' strike in WAPA-TV, and the whole cast of comedians of Tommy Muñiz Productions, to which Awilda belonged, created a new company, called ASTRA.

 Early years

-Awilda Carbia started her acting career at age seven.
+Awilda Carbia started her acting career by appearing in television at the age of three.
 In the 1970s, she hosted the children's television show, Estrella Galaxia (Galaxy Star), broadcast by WAPA-TV.
 Later, she left the show, and her daughter, Puerto Rican television host Myraida Chaves (1960-2021), took over, playing "Estrellita Galaxia" ("Little Galaxy Star").

 1960s

 During the 1960s, Carbia performed as a comedian in several television shows, such as Rendezvous Nocturno, produced by Cuban television producer Tony Chiroldes, and El Show del Mediodía (The Mid-day Show), produced by Puerto Rican producer Tommy Muñiz.
 Later, she became part of the cast of television sitcoms in WAPA-TV in Puerto Rico, such as Ja, ja, ji, ji, jo, jo, (Ha, ha, he, he, ho, ho), with Puerto Rican comedian José Miguel Agrelot, "Don Cholito".